The Fetish A(r)t Work: African Objects in the Making of European Art History 1500–1900

 In short, we will ask: How did encounters with African objects generate the redefinition of art for the discipline?
 A central thesis of this conference is that encounters with African art, objects, and ritual were central to the formation of the discipline and writing of art history.
 While this topic has been addressed in the twentieth century, we believe that this history has a longer genealogy, and we aim to unfold the multivalent ways in which African objects and beliefs structured concepts of art, aesthetics, economics, and value.
 This conference will thus be an opportunity to integrate known encounters between the African object and Western episteme, but also, on a fundamental level, to explore the plasticity of a discipline in the process of inventing itself at the time of colonial expansion.

-The full program and abstracts will be posted in early May.
 The conference will not be recorded or live-streamed.

 Yaëlle Biro, independent scholar and curator, Paris, France